colw/cappy/README.md

 Very much a work in progress.
 The basic data is present, but no styling to speak off.

+Currently the build process is very messy.
+Experimenting with esbuild, eschewing webpack.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/colw/cappy)

 You will need the following environment variables defined in Netlify: